MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/hyper-v/Get-VMGpuPartitionAdapter.md

 ```

 ### -VM
 Specifies the virtual machine whose virtual network adapters are to be retrieved.
-The asterisk, ('*'), is the wildcard.
+The asterisk ('*') is the wildcard.
 If it is specified the cmdlet returns virtual network adapters from every virtual machine in the system.

 ```yaml